jmcrego/corpora-tools/README.md

 # tokenise
-Tokenizer and POS-tagger for different languages
+Tokeniser and POS-tagger for different languages